History of Delphi (software): Borland Delphi 8

 Delphi 8 (Borland Developer Studio 2.0), released December 2003, was a .NET-only release that compiled Delphi Object Pascal code into .NET CIL.
 The IDE changed to a docked interface (called Galileo) similar to Microsoft's Visual Studio.NET.
 Delphi 8 was highly criticized for its low quality and its inability to create native applications (Win32 API/x86 code).
 The inability to generate native applications is only applicable to this release; the capability would be restored in the next release.
+Delphi 8 was released in a bundle with Delphi 7 allowing users to use Delphi 7 to generate native applications.

 Borland Delphi 2005

 The next version, Delphi 2005 (Delphi 9, also Borland Developer Studio 3.0), included the Win32 and .NET development in a single IDE, reiterating Borland's commitment to Win32 developers.
 Delphi 2005 included: